jmervine/httperfjs/README.md

     // Note:runSync is far less efficent because of
     // how execSync.exec works.
 I do not recommend it
     // when running larger/longer tests.
+    //
-    var first_run = httperf.runSync();
+    // This might be removed in a future release. var first_run = httperf.runSync();
     console.log(first_run);
     // => { object with httperf values }